tlhsieh/PPANdedalus/GFDL_PPAN_instructions.md

 For these manual installations, the source download must be conducted on the `public` nodes, which can access the internet. **Installation must be done on the analysis nodes**, which have the proper compiliers.

-By default, these instructions create the directory ``/nbhome/${USER}/software`` and install dedalus, HDF5, FFTW, and h5py within this directory.
-We assume the user is running the default c-shell.
+By default, these instructions install dedalus, HDF5, FFTW, and h5py within ``/net2/${USER}``.
+We assume the user is running bash.

 Download Source Files to Public
 -------------------------------

-These instructions also assume you have installed Anaconda (or Miniconda) to ``/nbhome/${USER}``.
+These instructions also assume you have installed Anaconda (or Miniconda) to ``/net2/${USER}``.
 To start, let's create a new conda environemnt for your dedalus installation.

 Login into ``public`` and create a  ``dedalus.yml`` file with the following contents: